vega/altair/doc/user_guide/transform.rst

 Window Transform
 ~~~~~~~~~~~~~~~~
-The Window transform performs calculations over sorted groups of data objects.
+The window transform performs calculations over sorted groups of data objects.
-These calculations including ranking, lead/lag analysis, and aggregates such
+These calculations include ranking, lead/lag analysis, and aggregates such
 as running sums and averages.
 Calculated values are written back to the
 input data stream, where they can be referenced in encodings.